 As you would expect, these parts have a big impact on the comfort of your ride.
 For road bikes especially, comfort is more dependent on correct set up than it is on having lots of padding.

-Road saddles are generally long, narrow, thin and sparsely padded.
-They look very uncomfortable, and do take some getting used to, but are actually better than overly soft deep saddles for long rides of several hours.
-Recent research has shown that saddles should fit with your sit bone width, so many brands are now offering various saddle widths.
+Road saddles are generally narrow and sparsely padded.
+They look very uncomfortable, and do take some getting used to, but are actually better than soft saddles for long rides because they support you where you need it most, and don’t compress nerves and delicate soft tissues.

 Saddles come in a variety of shapes, with no single design working for everyone.
 Some models are available in multiple widths to suit a range of sit bone widths.
 If you’re not sure where to start, check out our in-depth guide on how to choose the right bike saddle for you.

 Road bikes use either rim brakes (dual-pivot calipers) that clamp the wheel rims, or disc brakes that grab disc rotors mounted to the hubs.

 Road disc brakes are generally considered superior, particularly in wet weather, but a good set of rim brakes is perfectly adequate for most riding.

 I want a road bike, so what now?